pydio/pydio-doc-admin-guide/4_connecting_your_storage/3_versioning_policies.md

 _Note: The Home Edition comes with the default set of Versioning Policies and they cannot be edited._

-In **Pydio Cells Enterprise Edition**, we have brought versionning one step further by giving you the option to define custom pruning policies that will fit to __your__ business specific needs and requirement.
+In **Pydio Cells Enterprise Edition**, we have brought versioning one step further by giving you the option to define custom pruning policies that will fit to __your__ business specific needs and requirement.

 Go to your `Settings Page` then under **DataManagement > Storage use the "+ VERSIONING POLICY"** to create your own policy.